koheimiya/checkpoint/README.md

 ## TODO
+- [ ] Use inner class or naming convention to namespace dependencies and attributes
 - [ ] Taskfile examples for class-decorator based implementation
 - [ ] Simple visualizers
     - [ ] Task-wise progressbar
     - [ ] Graph visualizer